 A wedding unity ceremony doesn't have to be religious though.
 Now, more couples are finding creative ways to represent their union that feels modern and personal.
-From planing succulents to blending wine, the sky's the limit when it comes to unique wedding unity ideas.
+From planting succulents to blending your own bottle of wine, the sky's the limit when it comes to unique wedding unity ideas.
 In fact, the more personal your unity ceremony, the better—guests will always remember the special way you and your S.O. honored your partnership.

 Do You Need a Wedding Unity Ceremony?

 You might wonder if you need a unity ceremony at your wedding.
 Ultimately, the choice is yours.
-While you don't have to incorporate a unity ceremony after your vows, it's a thoughtful way to honor your commitment.
+While you don't have to incorporate a unity ceremony after you exchange vows, it's a thoughtful ceremony option to honor your commitment.
 Plus, most wedding unity ideas include a special keepsake (like a plant or a wedding day time capsule) that you can enjoy after the big day.

 If you're not sure what kind of wedding unity ceremony is right for you, work with your officiant to find a symbolic ritual that fits your vision.
 Whether you want to include a religious or cultural ceremony, or you have an idea for something totally unique, they'll help you weave it into the timeline.

 Plant parents, take note.
-If you and your S.O. are aspiring horticulturists, consider having a tree-planting ceremony at your wedding.
-This unity ceremony alternative is especially appropriate for nature-lovers or those looking to brighten up their home with a new plant.
-After planting and watering the tree during your ceremony, it'll grow and flourish in your newlywed nest alongside your marriage.
+If you and your S.O. are aspiring horticulturists, consider having a tree-watering ceremony at your wedding.
+This unity ceremony alternative is especially appropriate for nature lovers or those looking to brighten up their home with a new plant.
+After watering the tree during your ceremony, it'll grow and flourish in your newlywed nest alongside your marriage.